Noman-10xe/SV-for-Verification/Final-Project/AMBA-AHB3-PROTOCOL-Verification/README.md

 4. **Scoreboard**: Compares actual and expected outcomes to validate correct behavior.
 5. **Assertions**: Checks for compliance with the AHB-Lite protocol, ensuring that operations like burst handling and wait state insertion behave correctly.

-## Getting Started

-To set up and run the testbench, follow the steps below:

 ### Prerequisites
 - A compatible simulator (VCS, ModelSim, etc.)
 - AMBA 3 AHB-Lite compliant design